Atlaskz/Bionic-AI-Predicting-Grasp-and-Lift-Motions/README.md

 In order to compare performance, 3 scenarios were designed:

-1. Training the model for subject individually
+1. Training a model for each subject individually
-2. Training the model on all subjects
+2. Training a general model on all subjects and testing on a new subject
 3. Training the Model once on all subjects and a second time on each subject individually

 The aim of creating these scenarios was to explore the potential of creating a general model that performs well on new subjects.